argumentcomputer/Poseidon.lean/README.md

-# Lean 4 Poseidon formalisation
+# Lean 4 Poseidon formalisation and implementation